matrix-org/matrix-spec-proposals/content/client-server-api/_index.md

 The `retry_after_ms` key SHOULD be included to tell the client how long they have to wait in milliseconds before they can try again.

-[1] A request to an endpoint that uses User-Interactive Authentication never succeeds without auth.
-Homeservers may allow requests that don't require auth by offering a stage with only the `m.login.dummy` auth type, but they must still give a 401 response to requests with no auth data.

 ## Modules